dfoster-oracle/oci-cloud-controller-manager/test/e2e/cloud-provider-oci/README.md

 make run-ccm-e2e-tests-local
 ```

-An example of cloud-provider.yaml - See [provider-config-example.yaml](../../../manifests/provider-config-example.yaml)
+An example of cloudconfig (cloud-provider.yaml) - See [provider-config-example.yaml](../../../manifests/provider-config-example.yaml)
 For accessing you cluster's kubeconfig refer [organize-cluster-access-kubeconfig][3]

 NOTE: Test suite will fail if executed behind a `$HTTP_PROXY` that returns a